Welcome to Exeter Temple Corps

 20 people met for a training session on use of the defibrillator conducted by the donating company Jay's Aim.

-This group will be our chosen charity for Christmas 2024
+This group was our chosen charity for Christmas 2024

-We hope that Jay's Aim will be able to provide another training /awareness session in 2025.
+Jay's Aim will be providing another training /awareness session 8th October 2025 at 5pm.

 Leadership team